 New London has a thriving entertainment and dining scene, much of it found in our quaint downtown.
 New London Main Street and Mystic Country are great resources for learning everything there is to see and do.
 Watch a video about our region.

-Area Galleries, Museums, Theater
+Area Galleries, Museums, Theaters

-If you’re looking for art, Hygienic Gallery, Lyman Allyn Art Gallery, Firehouse Square Gallery and Marquee Gallery are great destinations.
+If you’re looking for art, Hygienic Gallery, Lyman Allyn Art Gallery and Marquee Gallery are great destinations.
 Catch a performance by the Flock Theater, or at the Garde Arts Center or Eugene O’Neill Theater.
 Don’t overlook the Custom House Maritime Museum, Espresiones Cultural Center or Hispanic Alliance downtown, and the Florence Griswold Museum and Wadsworth Atheneum farther afield.
 Take in a movie: there are two movie theater complexes just 10 minutes from campus.

 Great malls and freestanding retail stores abound in New London.
 The eclectic and specialty shops downtown include a fair trade store, Flavours of Life.
 The New London Mall, Target, Crystal Mall and Waterford Commons are all about five minutes away.